Comparisons

 Visa Requirements

-Australians visiting Bali need a Visa on Arrival (IDR 500,000, approximately AUD 50) valid for 30 days, extendable for another 30.
+Australians visiting Bali need a Visa on Arrival (approximately AUD 50) valid for 30 days, extendable for another 30.
 An e-VOA can be applied for online before travel.
 From September 2025, all travellers to Indonesia must complete the All Indonesia Declaration Form online within 3 days before arrival.

 For Thailand, Australians receive a free 60-day visa exemption on arrival.
 No application required.
 This gives Thailand a slight edge for longer treatment stays.